diez/www.diez.org/docs/getting-started/index.md

 ```
 That's it!
 You now have a Diez project set up and ready to power your apps.
 Let's take a look at what you just made.

-By default, the `yarn create diez` CLI functionality scaffolds out not only a Diez project, but example codebases that demonstrate how to consume your Compiler-baked Diez SDKs in real apps.
+By default, the `create diez` CLI functionality scaffolds out not only a Diez project, but example codebases that demonstrate how to consume your Compiler-baked Diez SDKs in real apps.

 <HaiInfographic></HaiInfographic>